 Throughout the developing world, many cities are characterised by agrarian and low-value manufacturing economies, where the need for skilled labour and sophisticated infrastructure is minimal.
 Civic leaders, however, aspire to shift their cities’ industrial bases towards sectors that sit higher in the value chain.
 For example, producing specialised manufactured goods or supporting professional services both generate significantly more income for businesses, city authorities and residents.

 China’s economic story over the last four decades exemplifies this aspiration.
 During the latter quarter of the 20th century, the Chinese economy operated a simplistic yet highly effective model.
 China harvested locally produced commodities or imported them from elsewhere, and transformed them into low-value manufactured goods, such as foodstuffs, fabricated metals or textiles.
-Between 1980 and 2010, China’s GDP grew at an average of 10% annually, as high infrastructure spend, coupled with a population of more than one billion, contributed to China becoming the world’s fastest growing economy.
+Between 1980 and 2010, China’s GDP grew at an average of 10 percent annually, as high infrastructure spend, coupled with a population of more than one billion, contributed to China becoming the world’s fastest growing economy.

 A low-cost, yet literate workforce and pro-foreign investment policies attracted an array of multinational corporations, who saw Chinese cities as an attractive location within which to base their regional operations.
 Today, however, the Chinese leadership is purposefully shifting China’s economic base from low-value industries towards higher value sectors and services – particularly in its eastern provinces’ tier-one and tier-two cities.